Eastern rockhopper penguin: Diet and foraging

-Eastern rockhopper penguins feed on a variety of fish, crustaceans and cephalopods such as krill and squid.
+Eastern rockhopper penguins feed on a variety of fish, crustaceans, and cephalopods such as krill and squid.
 Their diet can differ depending on where they are in their life cycle.
 During their pre-moult season, eastern rockhopper penguins mainly consume crustaceans, while during the breeding period their diet heavily relies on euphausiids in the Marion islands.
-Different breeding location will also impact their diet; chicks in the Campbell island were found to mainly consume dwarf cod.
+Different breeding location will also impact their diet; chicks in the Campbell Islands were found to consume dwarf cod mainly.
 Rockhopper penguins highly depend on a predictable food source near their nesting habitat to feed their chicks.
 However, if necessary rockhopper penguins can forage up to 120 km away from their breeding grounds to find food for their chicks.

-They are diurnal divers; the majority of their foraging activity occurs during the day with the deepest dives occurring at sunrise.
+They are diurnal divers; the majority of their foraging activity occurs during the day, with the deepest dives occurring at sunrise.
 When searching for food, they usually stay at a depth of 6m and dive down 30-50m in the water column to catch their prey.
 They tend to forage in cool waters since they are most productive.
-They also selected foraging areas with large generation of eddies currents.
-This type of current supports high aggregations of prey species.
+They also selected foraging areas with a large generation of eddy currents.
+This current supports high aggregations of prey species.

-The predators of the rockhopper penguin includes fur seals and sea lions.
+The predators of the rockhopper penguin include fur seals and sea lions.
 As well, brown skuas (Stercorarius antarcticus) and northern giant petrel (Macronectes halli) prey on rockhopper penguin eggs and chicks.

 Breeding

-Breeding season starts in October for eastern rockhopper penguins; males return to the breeding colony first and the females follow shortly after.
-Courtship begins between pairs and both sexes fast until the female lays the first eggs usually around the beginning of November.
+Breeding season starts in October for eastern rockhopper penguins; males return to the breeding colony first, and the females follow shortly after.
+Courtship begins between pairs and both sexes fast until the female lays the first eggs, usually around the beginning of November.
 After the eggs are laid, the male and female will share all the parental duties.
-The first incubation period is shared and both parents will fast during this time, approximately 7 days.
+The first incubation period is shared, and both parents will fast during this time, approximately 7 days.
 After this, the female takes the first solo incubation shift while the male goes to forage at sea, this can last up to 3 weeks.
 Once the male returns, he takes over incubation while the female forages for approximately 10 days, by the time she returns, the chicks have hatched.
 After the chicks hatch, the male will guard the chicks and continue to fast while the female forages and returns with food for the chicks.
-The chicks form creches when they are around 24 days old and during this time both parents foraged and return with food.
+The chicks form creches when they are around 24 days old, and during this time, both parents forage and return with food.
 A creche is a common occurrence in bird species when the juveniles form protective groups to allow the parents to forage.
 Parent penguins continue to feed chicks until they fledge around February when they are approximately 65 days old.
 Adult penguins will return to the breeding colony in April to moult before their winter at sea.